-Located posterior and anterior, there are spaces where the pleural cavity is not totally filled by the lung parenchyma.
+Located posteriorly and anteriorly are spaces where the pleural cavity is not totally filled by the lung parenchyma.
 This space is known as the recess - an area where the adjacent surfaces of the parietal pleura come into contact.
 The two recesses in the pleural cavity include the following:

-- Costomediastinal recess which is found between the mediastinal and costal pleura.
-The space is located just posterior the sternum.
+- The costomediastinal recess is one of these two spaces, which is found between the mediastinal and costal pleura.
+The space is located just posterior to the sternum.

-- Costodiaphragmatic recess is found between the diaphragmatic and costal pleura.
+- The costodiaphragmatic recess is the other, which is between the diaphragmatic and costal pleura.

-The reason these recesses are important is because they provide a space for fluid to accumulate.
+The reason these recesses are important is that they provide a space for fluid to accumulate.
 Pleural effusions usually collect in the costodiaphragmatic recess.

 Blood Supply and Lymphatics

 The costal and cervical portions of the parietal pleura are innervated by the intercostal nerve, and the diaphragmatic portion is supplied by the phrenic nerve.
 The parietal pleura is the only portion of the pleura that can sense pain.
-The visceral pleura is innervated by the autonomic nervous system (ANS) and lacks sensory innervation.
+The visceral pleura receives its nerve supply via the autonomic nervous system (ANS) and lacks sensory innervation.